sketchplugins/plugin-directory/README.md

 - [Sketch Lineout](https://github.com/icona79/sketch-lineout), by Matteo Gratton: Lineout your artboards for handoff preview
 - [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
+- [Sketch Md3 Color Palettes](https://github.com/icona79/sketch-m3-color-palettes), by Matteo Gratton: With this plugin you can import Material Design themes from the tokens generated with the Material Theme Builder
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch